 A second need involved the postulation of new accounting theory to better accommodate the reporting requirements of the nascent enterprises of great scale, scope, and complexity that were dominating the national economy.
 This was achieved through a new paradigm known as "entity theory" put forth by A.C.
 Littleton of the University of Illinois and William A. Paton of the University of Michigan.
 For the burgeoning accounting community, the new model was superior to the older and more simplistic proprietary theory, which was more suited to small businesses with its primary emphasis on the relationship between assets, liabilities, and equity.
 The entity theory was superior in reflecting the operations of giant businesses through its emphasis on an operating statement that provided richer detail about revenues, expenses, and other determinants of net income.
 This model had great relevance to the American Institute of Accountants (AIA), which, with the concurrence of the Securities and Exchange Commission (SEC), undertook the challenge of formally promulgating generally accepted accounting principles.
-The AAA contributed in important ways to the discussion of Accounting Research Bulletins issued by the AIA's Committee on Accounting Procedure, on which both Paton and Littleton served, through the issuance of the publication in 1937 of its document entitled, "A Tentative Statement of Accounting Principles Affecting Corporate Reports."
-This was followed in 1940 by the Association's publication of Paton and Littleton's influential Introduction of Corporate Accounting Standards.
+The AAA contributed in important ways to the discussion of Accounting Research Bulletins issued by the AIA's Committee on Accounting Procedure, on which both Paton and Littleton served, through the issuance of the publication in 1936 of its document entitled, "A Tentative Statement of Accounting Principles Affecting Corporate Reports."
+This was followed in 1940 by the Association's publication of Paton and Littleton's influential An Introduction to Corporate Accounting Standards.3 underlying theoretical issues pertaining to forthcoming topics on its standards agenda.

-Research continued to play a vital role after the focus of standard setting shifted first to the Accounting Principles Board (APB, 1959-1973) and then to the Financial Accounting Standards Board (FASB, 1973-present).
-As documented in earlier histories of the AAA, the APB engaged leading educators to prepare Accounting Research Studies that examined the underlying theoretical issues pertaining to forthcoming topics on its standards agenda.
 Although research became a staff function at the FASB, background analyses of proposed standards routinely reviewed the findings of relevant research studies.
 The AAA provided research inputs into policy formulation along with practitioner, preparer, and investor involvement through other organizations: the AICPA, the Financial Analysts Federation, the Financial Executives Institute, the National Association of Accountants, and the Securities Industry Association.
-Educator involvement continued through board membership including the FASB's first vice chairman Robert T. Sprouse of Stanford University, followed by board member Robert Swieringa of Cornell University and later Katherine Schipper, followed by current academic member Tom Linsmeier.
-This academic influence was also reflected in the FASB's 1978 decision to launch an ambitious conceptual framework project to define financial accounting's underlying postulates and theorems.
+Educator involvement continued through board membership including the FASB's second vice chairman Robert T. Sprouse of Stanford University, followed by board member Robert Swieringa of Cornell University, Gerhard G. Mueller, formerly of University of Washington, and later Katherine Schipper, followed by current academic member Thomas J. Linsmeier.
+This academic influence was also reflected in the FASB's 1978 decision to launch an ambitious conceptual framework project to define financial accounting's objectives and qualitative characteristics.
 Like accounting education and research, accounting regulation also sought to establish a scientific foundation for debate and decisions.
-The connection between regulators and the academy was further strengthened by the creation of the academic accounting fellowship in the Office of the Chief Accountant at the Securities and Exchange Commission (SEC) beginning in 1979.
+The connection between regulators and the academy was further strengthened by the creation of the academic accounting fellowship in the Office of the Chief Accountant at the Securities and Exchange Commission (SEC) beginning in 1979.5